tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ![Create an administrator IAM user - Step 14](Images/iam-user-14.png)

-Next, ask students to open the `CSV` file with the new `administrator` user credentials they downloaded before and highlight the following:
+Next, ask students to open the `CSV` file with the new `administrator` user credentials they downloaded before, and highlight the following:

 * In the `CSV` file, you will find a custom login link that you need to use to access the AWS Management Console with your `administrator` user.

   ![Create an administrator IAM user - Step 15](Images/iam-user-15.png)

-* Copy the custom login link and paste it on your browser to open the custom login page.
-Type `administrator` as the "IAM user name" and the password you choose before.
+* Copy the custom login link and paste it in your browser to open the custom login page.
+Type `administrator` as the "IAM user name" and the password you chose before.
 Click on the "Sign in" button to continue.

   ![Create an administrator IAM user - Step 16](Images/iam-user-16.png)

-* Now you are logged-in into the AWS Management Console with your brand new IAM user.
+* Now you are logged into the AWS Management Console with your brand new IAM user.
 You may note that the IAM user name appears in the upper right corner, followed by your AWS account ID.

   ![Create an administrator IAM user - Step 17](Images/iam-user-17.png)